jogoes/caradverts/README.md

       "firstRegistration": "2015-10-11"
     }

+In case of success a 201 response is returned.
 A 400 response is returned in case an advert with the specified id already exists.

-### TODOS
+### Possible Improvements

 * for an update it's currently necessary to always send a full object description, ideally only part of the object should be necessary in order to support partial updates.
-* ideally, responses are always JSON.
-In error cases this is currently not the case.
-An error response code is correctly returned, but the body of the response is not always JSON.